A Folded Surface Code Architecture for 2D Quantum Hardware: looped pipeline with folded surface code

 A key advantage of the folded surface code is the transversality of Clifford gates.
 The CNOT gate is natively transversal for the rotated surface code and therefore also for the folded surface code (and, in fact, for all CSS codes acting between two code blocks).
 For the folded rotated surface code used here, the logical $S$ gate can be implemented transversally during the middle of a stabilizer measurement round.
 The detailed scheme, following ref.~\cite{chen2024transversal}, is as follows: \begin{enumerate} \item carry out the first two layers of CNOT of a syndrome measurement as usual, \item apply physical $S$ and $S^\dagger$ gates alternately to the diagonal qubits, along with CZ gates between folded pairs, \item complete the syndrome measurement with the remaining two layers of CNOT gates. \end{enumerate}

 In essence, this protocol relies on the fact that, after the first two layers of CNOT gates, the rotated surface-code patch is transformed into an unrotated surface-code patch \cite{McEwen2023relaxinghardware}.
-The transversal \(S\) scheme for the unrotated surface code can then applied.
+The transversal \(S\) scheme for the unrotated surface code \cite{PhysRevA.94.042316} can then applied, \black{as illustrated in \cref{fig:Gate}}.
 Finally, the remaining two layers of CNOT gates transform the patch back into the rotated surface code.
-The logical Hadamard gate can be implemented in a similar manner, except that the operations in the second step differ: Hadamard gates are applied transversally to all data and ancilla qubits (excluding the two-body stabilizer ancillae at the boundary), followed by SWAP gates between folded pairs.
+The logical Hadamard gate can be implemented in a similar manner, except that the operations in the second step differ: Hadamard gates are applied transversally to all data and ancilla qubits (excluding the two-body stabilizer ancillae at the boundary), followed by SWAP gates between folded pairs. \black{Furthermore, recall that in standard lattice surgery, a logical Hadamard operation consists of a transversal Hadamard followed by a patch rotation.
+Therefore, if we apply our ``mid-cycle” transversal Hadamard protocol and subsequently perform the lattice-surgery Hadamard without the patch rotation (followed by one round of syndrome extraction), the logical operator supported along the fold diagonal is transformed from $Z$ to $X$ (or from $X$ to $Z$).
+This transformation is equivalent to a 90 degrees patch rotation in the regular rotated surface code, which we refer to as diagonal switching.}

 We first go through the scheme for implementing a single round of stabiliser checks for a single folded surface code patch in our architecture, with reference to \cref{fig:fold1}.
 The order of CNOT gates for a rotated surface code patch (top left of \cref{fig:fold1}) is